 Hormonal acne is a type of acne that is caused by fluctuations in hormones.
 It is most commonly seen in women and is often associated with menstrual cycles, pregnancy, and menopause.
 Hormonal acne is characterized by the presence of large, painful bumps or cysts on the skin, and it can be difficult to treat.

 - Increased production of androgens (male hormones) in women: Androgens, such as testosterone, can stimulate the production of oil in the skin, leading to the development of acne.

-- Fluctuations in estrogen and progesterone levels: Changes in estrogen and progesterone levels, such as those that occur during menstrual cycles, pregnancy, and menopause, can affect the production of oil in the skin and contribute to the development of acne.
+- Fluctuations in estrogen and progesterone levels: Changes in these hormone levels during menstrual cycles, pregnancy, and menopause can affect oil production and contribute to acne.

-- Polycystic ovary syndrome (PCOS): PCOS is a hormonal disorder that affects the ovaries and can cause the production of excess androgens, leading to acne.
+- Polycystic ovary syndrome (PCOS): A hormonal disorder that affects the ovaries and can cause the production of excess androgens, leading to acne.

 Hormonal acne is often treated with medications that help to regulate hormone levels or reduce the production of oil in the skin.
 These may include oral contraceptives, hormone replacement therapy, or medications that block the effects of androgens.
 In addition, a healthy skincare routine and lifestyle changes, such as eating a healthy diet and reducing stress, can also help to improve the appearance of hormonal acne.

 How to Get Rid of Hormonal Acne

 - Follow a healthy skincare routine: Keep your skin clean and well-moisturized to help prevent acne.
 Use a gentle, oil-free cleanser and a non-comedogenic moisturizer.

 - Use non-comedogenic products: Look for products designed not to clog pores, such as makeup, sunscreen, and moisturizers.